tualatin/tailforwindows/Readme!.txt

 * new SplitWindow filter by bookmark or certain filter text (Ctrl+Alt+T)
 * new SplitWindow can scroll to end -> Ctrl+Alt+T
 * new shortcut F1 for help window
-* new Minimize to tray
-* new Close to tray
 * new SingleClick edit mode in DataGrid
 * new item changed indicator in TabHeader
 * new Taskbar jumplist